-Oregon Tradeswomen, Inc. (OTI) is hiring an experienced Workforce Project Manager to work with our Executive Director and collaborative partners to establish and manage a 2-year project funded by the US Department of Labor to increase the number of women in registered apprenticeship in the 13 western states through funding from the US Department of Labor.
+Oregon Tradeswomen, Inc. (OTI) seeks experienced Workforce Project Manager to work with Senior Program Manager and collaborative partners to establish and manage a collaborative 2-yr project aimed at increasing the number of women in registered apprenticeship in the 13 western states through funding from the US Department of Labor.

 Download OTI’s standard application form which includes application instructions